rUser75/aah-manage/INSTALL.md

 for install the required modules run the follow command ``pip3 install  argparse termcolor  os requests urllib3 jq``

+Please consider using VENV pythons to be sure not to create conflicts with the packages installed on the operating system

 copy the file in you preferred location and make it executable